bqworks/accordion-slider/readme.txt

 == Changelog ==

+= 1.9.0 =
+* added the add-ons installation interface

+= 1.8.4 =
+* added the possiblity to remove the existing custom CSS and Js

+= 1.8.3 =
+* fixed the inline CSS width and height of the accordion

+= 1.8.2 =
+* fixed the saving/updating functionality

+= 1.8.1 =
+* fixed type of Width and Height from 'number' to 'mixed' to address validation issue

 = 1.8.0 =
 * initial WordPress.org release

-= 1.8.1 =
-* fixed type of Width and Height from 'number' to 'mixed' to address validation issue

-= 1.8.2 =
-* fixed the saving/updating functionality

-= 1.8.3 =
-* fixed the inline CSS width and height of the accordion

-= 1.8.4 =
-* added the possiblity to remove the existing custom CSS and Js